St David's Church, Naas: History

 To mark the end of the 1989/1993 restoration, the Naas Quilters made and gifted a beautiful silk quilted cross to the church.
 They were inspired by the tiles on the floor dating from the 1830 restoration.
 These tiles are now covered with carpet to protect them.

 The Gallery was restored in 1997 in memory of Martin De Robeck.

 The organ pipes are a remnant of the Conacher organ that once stood in the present day side chapel.
-The organ was dated 1901 but was unfortunately beyond repair.
+The organ was dated 1901 but was beyond repair.
 Where this old organ stood we now have a beautiful space in which many intimate prayer services are held.